 - photobiomodulation (PBM)

-Light therapy is an attractive option for patients in search of hair growth solutions – especially those who are interested in at-home treatment.
+Light therapy is an attractive option for patients in search of hair growth solutions.
+This is especially true for those who are interested in at-home treatment.
 Patients with patterned hair loss have impressive levels of success with at-home LLLT devices.

 A brief history of light laser therapy devices